Smoothness of the density for solutions to Gaussian rough differential equations: A Norris-type lemma

 where the remainder term $r$ satisfies $|r_{s,t}|\leq c_{y}|t-s|^{2\gamma}$ and where we have used the summation over repeated indices convention.
 Notice that $y$ has to be considered in fact as a vector $(y,y^{1},\ldots,y^{d})$.

-In order to generalize this notion to lower values of $\gamma$, we shall index our controlled processes by words based on the alphabet $\{1,\ldots,d\}$.
-To this end, we need the following additional notations:
+In order to generalise this notion to lower values of $\gamma$, we shall index our controlled processes by words based on the alphabet $\{1,\ldots,d\} $.
+To this end, we need the following additional notation.